 In 2007, we were living in Iraq, where my father was helping the US Army as a translator.
 I was 13 years old.
 That year, my house got bombed.
 My neighborhood was targeted by a militia group because they were trying to find the man who was working as a translator for the US.
 We were inside the house and saw fire out in the garden.
 We ran to the other side of the house, where there were no windows, and there was a huge explosion.
 There was a fire in the garden, everywhere.

 My grandmother died that day.

-We moved after that, to another city, to Basra, to live with our extended family.
+After that, we moved to Basra to live with our extended family.
 In 2009, we applied for a visa to come to the US.
 When it was approved, they said we had six months to use this visa, otherwise, we would miss it.
 But when it got approved, it did not include my brother, Mohammed, so my mother would not leave Iraq.
 She said no, he has to be with us.
 So we waited for another visa.
 From 2009 to 2015, we waited.

 My father then applied for an SIV (Special Immigrant Visa), and at that time everything went very fast.
 My other brother was already living in the US, and we worked hard to send him money to get us the plane tickets to come.
 My mother sold her jewelry, and she asked her aunts for money.
 It costs us $5000 for the 4 of us to go to the US.

 We arrived in the US on August 21, 2016.
 I still remember the night we flew into LAX airport.
 We saw the lights, and I thought, wow, that's the United States.
 It's not the same as in the movies.

 We didn't have anything to start with.
 It's very hard, to start with nothing.

 We went to the Social Security office the next day to finish all the paperwork.
 We had a little money that we brought with us to just live for a couple of months.
 We got some food stamps and some cash just to survive.
 But then they told us that “we will cut off your food stamps and your cash so you need to start working and make some money.”